jeremy-clakron/jerVNC/docs/EMBEDDING.md

 * `repeaterID` - The repeater ID to use if a VNC repeater is detected.

-* `shared` - If other VNC clients should be disconnected when noVNC connects.
+* `shared` - If other VNC clients should be disconnected when jerVNC connects.

 * `bell` - If the keyboard bell should be enabled or not.